Key takeaways:

 -

 It definitely can be.
-Junk Teens Junk Removal is one example of success.
+Junk Teens Junk Removal is one example of a successful junk removal business.
 What started as two young men with a single pickup truck has grown into a thriving business, jumping from $120,000 to over $1 million in annual revenue.
 To become this profitable, you’ll need to manage labor, materials, and overhead costs responsibly.

 Additionally, the amount of profit your junk removal company makes depends on your profit margin.
 You can use Jobber’s free Profit Margin Calculator to see how profitable your current pricing strategy is.
 Start with 15% profit on every job and gradually increase the percentage as you get more experience.